 Generally, those who are allowed to pursue a wrongful death lawsuit include the parents of the deceased, the spouse, or their children if they have any.
 In some cases, if another party was dependant upon the deceased, they may also be eligible to file.

 As soon as it becomes clear that negligence has occurred, the plaintiffs may choose to pursue legal action.
-However, there are time limits known as the statute of limitations which prevent plaintiffs from pursuing legal action after a certain period of time has passed.
-This is why it’s very important to contact an attorney as quickly as possible.
+However, there are time limits known as the statute of limitations that prevent plaintiffs from pursuing legal action after a certain period of time has passed.
+This is why it's very important to contact an attorney as quickly as possible.

 There is no set time for the legal process.
 Some cases will take a few months while others may take more than a year.
 Collecting evidence, taking witness statements, and scheduling a day in court all take time.
 If a settlement agreement can be reached then the case will likely end sooner than if it goes to trial.

 That decision is entirely up to you.
 There are benefits to settling - the case is resolved in a timely manner, the plaintiff knows exactly what kind of compensation they will be getting, and usually, compensation is received within 30 days.
 But an offer to settle may not be given by the defendant and even if an offer is made, it may not be enough.
 Our firm will present all of your options to you and discuss the benefits of accepting or denying the offer.

 Read more crash-related accidents here: https://banvillelaw.com/new-york-limo-accident-wrongful-death-lawsuit/